abdulroufabu/SpringBoot-Assignment/README.md

 # SpringBoot-Assignment
-This assignment has done using SpringBoot framework
+The assignment project has done using SpringBoot framework

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This assignment API project provide endpoints to load the account statement by account id and perform simple search on date and amount ranges.
+This project provide endpoints to load the account statement by account id and perform simple search on date and amount ranges.
 * The request should specify the account id.
 * The request can specify from date and to date (the date range).
 * The request can specify from amount and to amount (the amount range).